Synopsis

 The truth is that I no longer remember if Magaluf is the most wonderful place in the world or a real nightmare.

-Magaluf Ghost Town is the choral story of a town where we will witness the coexistence of some characters with their environment, the portrait of a town that is not master of its own destiny, with a tone that oscillates between genre comedy, drama and the atmosphere of a horror film.
+Magaluf Ghost Town is the choral story of a town where we will witness the coexistence of some characters with their environment, the portrait of a town that is not master of its own destiny, with a tone that oscillates between costumbrist comedy, drama and the atmosphere of a horror film.

 Title: Magaluf Ghost Town

-International Title: Magaluf Ghost Town
+International title:Magaluf Ghost Town

-Genre: Documentary
+Gender: Documentary

-Length: 90 minutes
+Duration: 90 minutes

 Aspect Ratio: 1.78:1

-Original Language: Spanish and English
+Original language: Spanish and English

 Locations: Magaluf

-Year of Production: 2021
+Year of production: 2021

 Co-produced by: Movistar+, France Télévisions, RTS and IB3